Table of Contents

-Between August and November is when this grape is harvested.
+This grape is harvested between August and November.
 Crimson Seedless is a common red table grape seen in supermarkets.
 It is primarily cultivated in California.

 This grape has thick skin and a sweet, juicy flavour.
 Redbrick is a typical grape hue, with greenish lines on occasion.

 9. Muscat Grapes

 The skin of Muscat grapes is thin and pinkish-yellow.
 They're juicy, with a delicate flavour and a faint, floral flavour reminiscent of wine with a hint of something else.